operator-framework/operator-sdk/doc/sdk-cli-reference.md

 * `--from-version` string - Semantic version of CSV manifest to use as a base for a new version.
 * `--csv-config` string - Path to CSV config file.
 Defaults to deploy/olm-catalog/csv-config.yaml.
 * `--update-crds` Update CRD manifests in deploy/{operator-name}/{csv-version} using the latest CRD manifests.
+* `--csv-channel` string - Channel the CSV should be registered under in the package manifest
+* `--default-channel` - Use the channel passed to --csv-channel as the package manifests' default channel.
+Only valid when --csv-channel is set.

 #### Example